903.3 Ground-Mounted Sign Supports

 • Signs mounted too tall are more susceptible to wind resulting in signs being pushed out of plumb or being blown over

-903.3.3.1 Mounting Height – U-Channel, Wood, Perforated Square Steel Tube (PSST) and Pipe Posts (MUTCD Section 2A.18)
+903.3.3.1 Mounting Height – U-Channel, Wood, Perforated Square Steel Tube (PSST), Pipe Posts and 4 in.
+Square Steel Posts (MUTCD Section 2A.18)

 The 7-foot mounting height also applies to all freeway and expressway applications to enhance long distance visibility.